zhiely/Car-Sales-Database/README.md

-# Car Sales & Database
+# Analysis of Car Sales & Music Shop Database

 Data manipulation and wrangling using used car sales dataset to clean the data and analyze the used car listings.
 Python libraries used: pandas, numpy